Upload-Academy/azerothcore-shell/README.md

 1. Making professions and gathering actually worth it;
 1. And more...

-So I wanted to make a project that brings to gether AzerothCore, some modules, some custom code (as a module), and a balanced configuration, so that others can experience my solution to this.
+So I wanted to make a project that brings together AzerothCore, some modules, some custom code (as a module), and a balanced configuration, so that others can experience my solution to this.

 ## OK, how do I get the ball rolling?